Revisiting the analysis of axion-like particles with the Fermi-LAT gamma-ray observation of NGC1275: Fermi-LAT data analysis and calculation of the spectrum irregularity

 ALP parameter space of $m_a$ in $(0.07-100)\;\mathrm{neV}$ and $g_{a\gamma}$ in $(0.1-7)\times 10^{-11}\;\mathrm{GeV^{-1}}$ is divided into a $(20\times 20)$ grid with logarithmic steps.
 For a given set of ALP parameters ($m_a$, $g_{a\gamma}$), 500 random realizations of the magnetic fields are simulated considering the random nature of the turbulent ICMF.
 We calculate a photon survival probability $P_{\gamma\gamma}$ for each of them.
 The model expected photon counts in each energy bin thus can be calculated by

-where $\mathcal{D}_{kk^{'}}$ is LAT energy dispersion obtained using {\tt gtdrm} and $\mathcal{E}(E)$ is the exposure.
-To account for the observational effect, Poisson noises are added on $\mu_{k}$ and a sample containing 100 pseudo spectra are produced for each $B$ realization and ALP parameter pair.
+{where $\mathcal{D}_{kk^{'}}$ is LAT energy dispersion matrix and $\mathcal{E}(E)$ is the exposure.
+We use the built-in commands {\tt gtexpcube2} and {\tt gtdrm}\footnote{\url{https://github.com/fermi-lat/fermitools-fhelp/blob/master/gtdrm.txt}} of {\tt Fermitools} software to obtain the $\mathcal{E}$ and $\mathcal{D}$, respectively.
+The integration calculation in Eq.(\ref{eq12}) is implemented using composite trapezoidal rule.
+Each interval of integration $\Delta{E_{k’}}$ is divided into 50 sample points (note that the interval $\Delta{E_{k’}}$ is already very small).
+We have tested that subdividing it into 100 points would not significantly improve the precision, since the modulated spectrum is rather smooth in a small energy interval after convolution by the instrument response function (see Fig. \ref{pic:test_the_regular_result}).} To account for the observational effect, Poisson noises are added on $\mu_{k}$ and a sample containing 100 pseudo spectra are produced for each $B$ realization and ALP parameter pair.
 That is, for one set of $(m_a, g_{a\gamma})$, $500\times 100$ spectra are simulated.
 Each one of them is fitted with a {\tt LogParabola} function and the $I$ is derived.
-The $I$ distribution for one $(m_a, g_{a\gamma})$ pair is presented in Fig.\ref{pic:hist_demo_1}.
+The $I$ distribution for one $(m_a, g_{a\gamma})$ pair is presented in Fig. \ref{pic:hist_demo_1}.
 Our strategy of restricting ALP parameters is as follows.
 The null hypothesis is that the observed $I$ is drawn from the probability density function (PDF) of a given set of ALP parameters.
 Thus, if the observed value is located lower than 5\% of the PDF (integrate from the left side), the null can be rejected and the ALP parameters can be excluded with a confidence level of 95\%, meaning that the spectral irregularity generated by the ALP effect is too large to produce the actual observation.